South Infirmary-Victoria University Hospital

-The South Infirmary-Victoria University Hospital (Ospidéal Ollscoile Victoria na hOtharlainne Theas) is a elective surgical hospital in Cork, County Cork, Ireland.
+The South Infirmary-Victoria University Hospital (Ospidéal Ollscoile Victoria na hOtharlainne Theas) is an elective surgical hospital in Cork, County Cork, Ireland.
 It is part of the South/Southwest Hospital Group.

 History

-The South Infirmary was established by a catholic charity and officially opened in 1762.
-Meanwhile the Victoria Hospital for Women and Children, which had been established by a protestant charity and opened at Union Quay in September 1874, moved to Pope's Quay October in October 1876 and then re-located to a site adjacent site to the South Infirmary in September 1885.
+The South Infirmary was established by a Catholic charity and officially opened in 1762.
+Meanwhile, the Victoria Hospital for Women and Children, which had been established by a Protestant charity and opened at Union Quay in September 1874, moved to Pope's Quay in October 1876 and then re-located to a site adjacent to the South Infirmary in September 1885.
 The two hospitals officially merged as the South Infirmary-Victoria Hospital in 1988.
 After a name change to South Infirmary-Victoria University Hospital in 2005, the hospital expanded with three new operating theatres being completed in 2012.